METHODS OF PRODUCING WATER FOR INJECTION

 Capacities range: from 50 to 15.000 lph with three to ten columns.

-Producing Water for Injection from Single Effect distillation
+Water for Injection production from Single Effect Distillation

 BRAM-COR Single Effect Distiller Mod.
 DPSG is both a Still and a Pure Steam Generator.
 The production process consists in PW water evaporation followed by pure steam separation and condensation.
 The steam is purified using centrifugal and gravity separation methods.
 This equipment produces dry, saturated steam to be used as sterilizing agent.